pepstock-org/Charba/readme.md

  * implement easing value management for `Meter` and `Gauge` charts (and their controller) because in the new version of CHART.JS, easing value is not provided anymore.
  * add `ControllerRegistrationHandler` interface to set to a `ControllerType` constructor in order to enable the notification before and after the controller registration to CHART.JS.
  * add `autoFontSize` property to meter and gauge options in order to enable or disable auto calculation of font size and use the font size provided by the user.
+ * add `NONE` item in the `Render` enumeration in order to disable the label rendering in meter and gauge charts.

 ### _Callbacks_